 As with most Passive House structures, high-performance windows are used in the building to reduce heat loss and gain.
 These windows have multiple panes of glass, low-E coatings, and gas fills to improve their insulation and energy efficiency.

 The building envelope is designed to be airtight to prevent air leaks and reduce energy loss.
-This is achieved through the use of air barriers, sealants, and tapes.
+This is achieved through the use of air barriers and sealants.

 The building envelope is also designed to provide adequate ventilation to maintain indoor air quality and prevent moisture buildup.
 The ventilation system in Sendero Verde is designed to be energy-efficient and includes heat recovery ventilation to capture and reuse heat from exhaust air.